JAhimaz/Nightfall-text-based-game/README.md

 #### Currently Working On Features (Development 1.0.4)
 Features soon to be released and are in the works.

+Scavenging System Experience
+- Scavenging now awards the player with experience that allows him to send out more scavengers, and increases scavenging loot!

 Rework of Scavenging System:
 - The new addition of settler details/perks requires the scavenging system to be reworked.